RohanLodhi/internet-notifier/README.md

 # internet-notifier
-Python scripts that reads text and opens a window when internet is back.
+Python scripts that reads text and opens a window when internet is back and does a speedtest.

 # Features
 * Uses gTTS and tkinter